This JEP documents a protocol for authentication with Jabber servers and services using the jabber:iq:auth namespace.

 <iq type='error' id='auth2'> <error code='406' type='modify'> <not-acceptable xmlns='urn:ietf:params:xml:ns:xmpp-stanzas'/> </error> </iq>

-XMPP Core defines methods for advertising feature support during stream negotiation.
+RFC 3920 defines methods for advertising feature support during stream negotiation.
 It may be desirable for a server to advertise support for non-SASL authentication as a stream feature.
 The namespace for reporting support within <stream:features/> is "http://jabber.org/features/iq-auth".
-Upon receiving a stream header qualified by the 'jabber:client' namespace, a server that returns stream features MUST also announce support for non-SASL authentication by including the relevant stream feature whenever it also sends SASL authentication features that are safe over TLS or SSL (e.g., a server MAY advertise this feature only after successful TLS negotiation or if the channel is encrypted via the older SSL method).
+Upon receiving a stream header qualified by the 'jabber:client' namespace, a server that returns stream features SHOULD also announce support for non-SASL authentication by including the relevant stream feature.
+Exactly when a server advertises the iq-auth stream feature is up to the implementation or deployment (e.g., a server MAY advertise this feature only after successful TLS negotiation or if the channel is encrypted via the older SSL method).
 Obviously, this does not apply to servers that do not support stream features (e.g., older servers that do not comply with XMPP 1.0).